mia-platform/documentation/docs/release_notes/RN_v8-2/platform_8-2-0_releasenotes.md

 ### Marketplace Updates

+#### CRUD Service 5.0.1

+A bug has been resolved to prevent an uncontrolled amount of warning due to a framework functionality misuse.
+The bug wasn't causing any kind of denial of service.

+Some dependencies have also been updated.

 #### Client Credentials 3.0.0

 The support to Redis Sentinel has been added, so you can now provide multiple comma-separated list of redis hosts;